Positive Representations of Split Real Simply-laced Quantum Groups: Remarks on Conjecture

-This result allows us to state Conjecture \ref{conL2} in a more precise setting, namely to define an $L^2$ structure on (the modular double of) the quantized function space $F_{q\til[q]}(G)$.
-If we ignore the factor $\frac{i}{b}$ and treat originally the parameters $\l_i$ to have real part $-\frac{Q}{2}$, then the shifting in the theorem above tells us that $-\frac{Q}{2}\b_k$ was the correct real part of $u_k$ to make the representation positive, which reflects its original classical Haar measure, namely, the Haar measure on the original variables $a_k$ is given by $a_k^{\b_k-1}da_k$.
-Then one can apply the method in \cite{Ip2} to define the space $L^2(G_q)$ in general using the Gauss-Lusztig decomposition.
-By studying the Plancherel measure arising from the decomposition of $L^2(G_q)$, it may shed some light on Conjecture \ref{contensor}, where in the case of $U_{q\til[q]}(\sl(2,\R))$ it is found in \cite{PT2} that the same measure shows up in the decomposition of the tensor product.
+This result allows us to state Conjecture \ref{conL2} in a more precise setting, namely to define an $L^2$ structure on (the modular double of) the quantized function space $F_{q\til[q]}(G^+)$.
+If we ignore the factor $\frac{\bi}{b}$ and treat the original the parameters $\l_i$ having real part $-\frac{Q}{2}$, then the shifting in the theorem above tells us that $-\frac{Q}{2}\b_k$ was the correct real part of $u_k$ to make the representation positive, which reflects its original classical Haar measure, namely the Haar measure on the original variables $a_k$ given by $a_k^{\b_k-1}da_k$.
+Then one can apply the method in \cite{Ip2} to define the space $L^2(G_q^+)$ in general using the Gauss--Lusztig decomposition.
+By studying the Plancherel measure arising from the decomposition of $L^2(G_q^+)$, it may shed some light on Conjecture \ref{contensor}, where in the case of $\cU_{q\til[q]}(\sl(2,\R))$ it is found in \cite{PT2} that the same measure shows up in the decomposition of the tensor product.